unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 💃 After running `npm test` again, and reopening `index.html` in your browser, you should now see `The initial text` in purple!
-If you add more sentences, they each should receive colours based on how many words they have.
+If you add more sentences, they each should receive colors based on how many words they have.

 If you add more text, you’ll notice that our drawing area grows nicely, but our